 From the crowded clubs of South Beach to the glitzy rooftop bars downtown, the Miami nightlife is unparalleled.
 These are the best bars and clubs to visit in the Magic City, whether you’re looking for all-night glamour or a low-key evening.

 Located on the 16th floor of the EPIC Hotel, Area 31’s Terrace Bar offers one of Miami’s best rooftop views.
-There’s just nothing quite like a sipping a Hialeah Hustle with the downtown skyline on one side and Biscayne Bay on the other.
-The popular Friday “chase the clock” deal—drinks go for $5 at 5 PM and increase by a dollar every hour—draws a friendly after-work crowd.
-The vibe is cosmopolitan yet relaxed, making Area 31 the perfect place to watch the sun set and soak up the Miami vibes.
+Their Friday social hour is from 5 pm to 11 pm and features $7 cocktails with upgrades available for $10 to higher-end spirit cocktails.
+The vibe is cosmopolitan yet relaxed, making Area 31 the perfect place to watch the sunset and soak up the Miami vibes.

 Grab a spot beneath a tiki hut and breathe in the bay air at this waterfront Coconut Grove institution.
 The menu at Monty’s features plenty of delicious tropical cocktails, but the most famous is the Pain Remover: an enticing mix of rum, coconut, pineapple, and orange juice served in three strengths “depending on how much pain you’re in.”
 The drinks may not cure whatever ails you, but the ultra-chill Key West atmosphere at Monty’s surely will.